Recommendations for visual predictive checks in Bayesian workflow

 We acknowledge the support by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence and Research Council of Finland project (340721).

-We would also like to thank the maintainers and contributors of the Open Source software used in creating the visualizations and examples presented in this article: R Core Team (2021); Wickham (2016), Kay (2023, 2024), Gabry et al. (2019) and Gabry and Mahr (2024) for their excellent visualization packages; Narasimhan et al. (2024) for implementation of the numerical integration used in the PIT computations for KDE densities; Turner (2023), Kuhn and Max (2008), and Dimitriadis, Gneiting, and Jordan (2021) for implementing functions used in making calibration plots; and Bürkner (2017, 2018, 2021), Gabry et al. (2024), Goodrich et al. (2024), and Team (2018) for developing the probabilistic programming software used in this article.
+We would also like to thank the maintainers and contributors of the Open Source software used in creating the visualizations and examples presented in this article: R Core Team (2021); Wickham (2016), Kay (2023, 2024), Gabry et al. (2019) and Gabry and Mahr (2024) for their excellent visualization packages; Narasimhan et al. (2024) for implementation of the numerical integration used in the PIT computations for KDE densities; Turner (2023), Kuhn and Max (2008), and Dimitriadis et al. (2021) for implementing functions used in making calibration plots; and Bürkner (2017, 2018, 2021), Gabry et al. (2024), Goodrich et al. (2024), and Team (2018) for developing the probabilistic programming software used in this article.